Squirrels in the Loft/Attic

 Holes in fascias/soffits, or disrupted roof tiles

 Outside, squirrels will strip trees of their bark.
-Within an attic space many squirrels will turn their attention to the wooden beams and begin to gnaw them.
+Within a loft space many squirrels will turn their attention to the wooden beams and begin to gnaw them.

 Over time, they can weaken structural integrity and cause serious damage.
 As well as chewing woodwork, they will also chew electrical cables, and tear up fiberglass insulation.